TerryLoc/sell_ur_stuff/README.md

 - **S3 Configuration in Production**:
   - **Issue**: Images were not accessible on Heroku after switching from Cloudinary to Amazon S3, due to S3’s Block Public Access settings.
-  - **Cause**: The S3 bucket had “Block all public access” enabled, which prevented public read access to objects, even with a bucket policy allowing `s3:GetObject`.
+  - **Cause**: The S3 bucket had “Block all public access” enabled, preventing public read access to objects, even with a bucket policy allowing `s3:GetObject`.
   - **Resolution**: Adjusted the Block Public Access settings to allow public read access via bucket policies (unchecked “Block public access to buckets and objects granted through new public bucket or access point policies” and “Block public and cross-account access...”).
 Added a bucket policy to allow public read access to objects.

 - **Cloudinary Leftovers**: